vazhin/iraq-bc-movies-project-students/README.md

 ### What to do in class

+- Add a Spinner component to the Navbar component and make it invisible by default also pass a function called `onSearch` to the SearchBox and then when you type some text inside the SearchBox component, call it to make the spinner in the Navbar component appears.
+You can use spinners from here https://react-bootstrap.github.io/components/spinners/

 - use this function to fetch and don’t change it, the `path` is basically whatever your are requesting after the `TMDB_BASE_URL` like `/movies/popular`

 ```jsx